Tatsuya Masushima

+Tatsuya Masushima (増嶋 竜也, Masushima Tatsuya) is a Japanese football manager and former player who play as a Defender and currently manager of Shibuya City FC.

 Career

 After three seasons playing for JEF United Chiba, Masushima retired in December 2020.

 National team career

 In June 2005, Masushima was selected Japan U-20 national team for 2005 World Youth Championship.
 At this tournament, he played all 4 matches as center back.

+Managerial career

+On 8 January 2023, Masushima announcement officially manager of Shibuya City FC for ahead of 2023 season.

 Personal life

 Masushima married badminton player Reiko Shiota on September 30, 2012.